Gou Xi: Disaster of Yongjia and death

-With Sima Yue's death, Emperor Huai appointed Gou Xi the Grand General, Grand Commander, and Chief Controller of Qingzhou, Xuzhou, Yanzhou, Yuzhou, Jingzhou, and Yangzhou, giving him very significant power over the state's military.
+With Sima Yue's death in April 311, Emperor Huai appointed Gou Xi the Grand General, Grand Commander, and Chief Controller of Qingzhou, Xuzhou, Yanzhou, Yuzhou, Jingzhou, and Yangzhou, giving him very significant power over the state's military.
 Gou Xi wrote a petition to the emperor asking him to move the capital over to Cangyuan (倉垣, in present-day Kaifeng, Henan) in Yanzhou.
 Gou Xi even sent his official, Liu Hui (劉會), with boats, 500 guards and grains to escort the Emperor from Luoyang.
 Emperor Huai wanted to go, but later refused at the behest of his ministers who did not want to leave their property behind.
-Luoyang was in a dire situation at this point due to an ongoing famine and the Han Zhao threat, but Emperor Huai faced a number of difficulties in trying to leave the capital.
-In the end, Han Zhao forces captured Luoyang as well as the Emperor himself in July 311.
+Luoyang was in a dire situation at this point due to an ongoing famine and the Han-Zhao threat, but Emperor Huai faced a number of difficulties in trying to leave the capital.
+In the end, Han-Zhao forces captured Luoyang as well as the Emperor himself in July 311; many Jin officials and princes, including Emperor Huai's crown prince Sima Quan, were killed.

-Emperor Huai's surviving son, Sima Duan (司馬端), fled to Cangyuan, where Gou Xi proclaimed him as the new crown prince and moved his base to Mengcheng.
+Emperor Huai's surviving nephew, Sima Duan (司馬端; brother of Sima Quan and Sima Tan), fled to Cangyuan, where Gou Xi proclaimed him as the new crown prince and moved his base to Mengcheng.
 In his final days, Gou Xi grew very cruel and indulgent.
 His advisors Yan Heng (閻亨) and Ming Yu (明預) criticized him for this, but Gou executed the former and ignored the latter.
 Because of this, Gou Xi alienated himself from his supporters.
-Shi Le, now a general of Han Zhao, captured Wang Zan at Yangxia (陽夏; present-day Taikang County, Henan) and pressed on to Mengcheng where he defeated Gou Xi.
+Shi Le, now a general of Han-Zhao, captured Wang Zan at Yangxia (陽夏; present-day Taikang County, Henan) and pressed on to Mengcheng where he defeated and captured Gou Xi and Sima Duan in October.
 Shi Le placed a lock around Gou Xi's neck and made him his Marshal of the Left.
 Just a month later, Gou Xi plotted with Wang Zan to assassinate Shi Le, but the plan was discovered, and Shi Le put the two of them as well as Gou Chun to death.